omar214/Reno-Dashboard/README.md

 dashboard to help admin control their system users & employees

-it comes with strong search skills to help save admin time
+it comes with strong search features to help save admin time

 ## 🏁Getting Started <a name = "start"></a>